 Consider whether any further Industry experts or stakeholders should be invited to participate within the Workgroup to ensure that all potentially affected stakeholders have the opportunity to be represented in the Workgroup.
 Demonstrate what has been done to cover this clearly in the report

-Add detail on further stakeholder engagement – INA
+Two industry experts from Open Grid Systems were consulted during the development of GC0139 to ensure that the requirements set out were compatible with both CIM and power system modelling software that is available on the market.

 The Workgroup acknowledged the need for ongoing engagement between network operators and NESO to facilitate trial data exchanges.
 This coordination would be vital for ensuring that all parties are prepared for the implementation date.
 There was a suggestion from Workgroup to form a new working group that would oversee this coordination post-approval.